VincyZed/SideQick/README.md

 # Requirements
 - A computer running Windows, macOS or Linux;
-- An Ensoniq SQ-80 or ESQ-1 hardware synthesizer connected in MIDI to the computer **bidirectionaly**;
+- An Ensoniq SQ-80, ESQ-1, ESQ-M or SQ-80M hardware synthesizer connected in MIDI to the computer **bidirectionaly**;
     - Make sure to enable SysEx on the unit by going into MIDI, then setting **KEYS+CT+PC+SS+SX** to ENABLE.
-     - On the ESQ-1, currently OS version 3.0 or newer is needed to get recognized by SideQick.
-Version 3.5 or newer is required to access hidden waveforms, even through SideQick.
+     - Access to hidden waveforms (even through SideQick) is not possible on the ESQ-M,  SQ-80M, or the ESQ-1 running an OS version lower than 3.5.
 More on that [here](http://buchty.net/ensoniq/hidden-wave.html).
-    - The ESQ-m and [SQ-80m](http://www.buchty.net/ensoniq/files/sq80m.pdf) are currently not supported, but will likely be soon.

 # Troubleshooting